-Pour some olive oil into the noodles, you can arrange them in a baking sheet, to make sure they don’t stick to each other while the sauce finishes cooking.
+- Pour some olive oil into the noodles, arrange them in a baking sheet, make sure they don’t stick to each other while the sauce finishes cooking.

-Now we are going to assemble our lasagna, after heating our oven at 350º Fahrenheit.
-Using the leftover of pasta sauce at the bottom of the casserole, place 2 to 3 layers of lasagna noodles, or as many can fit on your dish.
-Add ricotta cheese on top of the noodles and drained spinach.
-Add some mozzarella and then the pecorino cheese, after that you want to top it with ⅓ of your sauce and add some more basil on top of the sauce.
+- Add ricotta cheese on top of the noodles and drained spinach.
+Add some mozzarella and then the pecorino cheese, after that top it with ⅓ of the sauce and add some more basil on top of the sauce.

 - Repeat this step two more times and top it with some sauce, cheese, and basil.
 Cover it and put it in the oven, let it bake for 20 to 30 minutes.

 - Then remove the foil and let it bake for another 30 minutes.
 Let it chill for a couple of minutes before serving, enjoy this with some bread, salad, or just by itself.